superkabuki/cronic/README.md

 ![image](https://github.com/user-attachments/assets/1c1d8bc7-a170-4e77-b451-f42f0ad16582)

-# I disagree with this approach for numerous reasons.
+# I disagree with this approach for a few reasons.
-### Including, but not limited to:
-* The command makes no sense.
+* I don't really understand the command.
 Why start a process and put it to sleep before doing anything?
-* Blindly attempting renewal on the 12th of every month, creates a ton of useless traffic on their servers.
+* Attempting renewal on the 12th of every month creates a ton of traffic on their servers.
 * The date is right there on the cert, cron uses dates, why not use it?

 # cronic does it differently.